 During a BBL consultation appointment, it is common for patients to inquire about the duration of a full Brazilian Butt Lift procedure.
 This is a valid concern as individuals undergoing such a significant surgery naturally desire long-lasting results.
 In the following sections, we will aim to provide a comprehensive answer to this question.

 However, before delving into the details, let’s take a brief overview of what a Brazilian Butt Lift procedure entails.

-A Brazilian butt lift — or BBL, for short — is a fat transfer procedure that involves removing unwanted fat from one or several areas of the body and re-injecting that fat into the buttock and hips.
+A Brazilian butt lift — or BBL, for short — is a fat transfer procedure that involves removing excess fat from one or several areas of the body and re-injecting that fat into the buttock, thighs and hips.
 The first stage of the procedure is performed using liposuction.

 Brazilian butt lift surgery has been increasing in popularity in recent years because of the general desire people have for larger bottoms and smaller, “snatched” waists.
 This is an especially desirable figure for women who naturally have “straight” or “apple-shaped” figures and who want more curves.